 This is new work still in development.
 It involves exploring the Paris Metro.
 Here is a glimpse of one of the nine images in full size and a tease of the others.

-MORE NEW WORK in development-- In pursuit of the indecipherable...
+MORE NEW WORK in development-- seeing the world in another way.

 The Beauty of Flowers- I love tulips, whether in my own backyard or in Holland.